Call

-It can be difficult to know if you have an STD/STI, as many people don’t even have symptoms.
+It can be challenging to know if you have an STD/STI, as many people don’t even have symptoms.
 That’s why it’s vital to get tested to be sure.
 Without treatment right away, infections can grow worse quickly and cause health complications.
-Call our center for information on testing and treatment, completely free and confidential.
-You owe it to yourself to know what’s next.

 • Genital herpes